Main Content

 Take Note of Changes to the FAFSA in 2023, for the 2024-2025 Academic Year.

 The Free Application for Federal Student Aid, or FAFSA, is a required form for any student who is applying for federal, state, or school-based financial aid, public or private loans, public or private scholarships, or merit aid at many institutions.
-There will be several changes to the FAFSA this year (for the 2024-2025 academic year) that are intended to make the form shorter and more user friendly.
+There will be several changes to the FAFSA this year (for the 2024-2025 academic year) that are intended to make the form shorter and more user-friendly.
 Families who have filled out the FAFSA in prior years may notice some changes to language, terminology, and questions asked by the form.
-One key difference for everyone is that the new FAFSA opens in December 2023, instead of October 1, 2023.
 VSAC will be updating print and digital content, and working to help students and families learn about changes to the FAFSA, and how to navigate those changes.
 Stay tuned for more information.

 VSAC Curriculum Map for Education Professionals